SAMKE-glitch/react_todo_app/README.md

 ## **Acknowledgments**
 - **React:** For making UI development more manageable and efficient.
 - **localStorage:** For allowing persistence of tasks in the browser without needing a backend.

+## Contributing
+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeatureName`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeatureName`).
+5. Open a pull request.